LeyangYu1996/EC601_Mini_Project/Mini_Project_2/README.md

 ```

 ### 1.3 Results
 For me, I chose to classificate between two kinds of fruits: apple and banana.
+I used 77 images of apple and 73 images of banana.
 The results is:
 <img src="./apple1.jpeg" width="500">

 ```